ETSI EN 300 328 v2.2.2 Transitioned August 6, 2021: What you need to know

 The latest version of EN 300 328 v2.2.2 was released in July 2019.
-As of August 6, 2021, the transition for the new requirements of v2.2.2 will be complete and v2.1.1 will no longer provide ‘presumption of conformity’ to the Radio Equipment Directive.
+As of 6 August, 2021, the transition for the requirements of v2.2.2 will be complete.V2.1.1 no longer provides ‘presumption of conformity’ to the Radio Equipment Directive.
+If you are installing CE Marked radio modules into your equipment, it is important to check the standard used by the module manufacturer and re-assess your own end product.

 What’s New in V2.2.2?

 The most important change in v2.2.2 is in receiver blocking, which has implications for the testing that must be carried out on end products.
-There are also specific updates to terminology clarification for wideband data transmission equipment and data transmission equipment.
+There are also other changes which may not require re-testing.

 Background on EN 300 328